Welcome to JACL Dayton

 This annual Sinclair trip allows students to experience in person what they have only seen from TV, video games, or movies, providing a unique understanding of cross-cultural topics, behaviors, and perspectives for both American and Japanese students.
 Sinclair Community College looks forward to continuing this valuable program for the young adults who will continue our human journey.

-The Dayton JACL has made a scholarship contribution.
+The Dayton JACL has made a scholarship contribution for the upcoming 2026 trip.

 If others wish to donate, please contact Don Hayashi.